 Children from Reception to Year 2 are eligible for Universal Free School Meals and can have a hot dinner each day ordered in the usual way.
-They can also choose to bring their own packed lunch.
+They can also choose to bring their own packed lunch if they prefer.

-Children in Years 1 and 2 will eat in the hall, two classes at a time, in set places facing forward.
-So for example both Year 1 classes will eat in the hall.
-They will be spread out and will sit on one side of the table with children from their class and not opposite or facing other children.
-The tables and benches will be cleaned before the two Year 2 classes eat their lunch in the hall in same arrangement.
+Children in Years 1-4 will eat in the hall, in their bubbles, in set places.
+They will share the space with another bubble.
+So for example Year 1 and Year 3 classes will eat at the same time in the hall.
+They will sit with children from their class.
+The tables and benches will be cleaned before the Year 2 and Year 4 classes eat their lunch in the hall in same arrangement.
 When they are not eating lunch, they will be playing outside in a designated class area.

 Some children may be involved in catch up or intervention programmes if they would benefit from an extra boost with their learning.

-Children with SEND will continue to have their needs met through support in and out of the classroom by staff in their bubble.
+Children with SEND will continue to have their needs met through support in and out of the classroom - mainly by staff in their bubble.

-We will be sending out information about extra curricular activities during the first few weeks of term.
+We will be sending out information about extra curricular activities when appropriate.